ItsemiDev/docker-volume-mount/README.md

 Your project should have the following files:

-- main.py: Python script to read files.
+- _main.py_: Python script to read files.
-- Dockerfile: Instructions to build the Docker image.
+- _Dockerfile_: Instructions to build the Docker image.
-- docker-compose.yaml: Configuration for Docker Compose.
+- _docker-compose.yaml_: Configuration for Docker Compose.

 ## Files Overview

-1. main.py: Reads and prints the contents of all files in the input folder.
+1. _main.py_: Reads and prints the contents of all files in the input folder.

-2. Dockerfile:
+2. _Dockerfile_:

    - Uses python:3.9.6-slim-buster as the base image.
    - Sets /app as the working directory.